 You live in the city

 One Punch Man: A Hero Nobody Knows provides the player with a city to explore, when obviously you don't fight.
 This is initially very narrow, but as it progresses through history it gradually widens with new areas available.
 Within the gaming world we have three main types of activities to carry out: the Headquarters missions, Branch missions he assignments citizens.
 While the first two types of activities are those that actually advance the story, the assignments are simple requests made by citizens or other heroes.
 Such requests can consist of the most varied tasks, from simple ones fetch quest of delivery until further fighting.
 Additionally, while quests can be repeated as often as desired, city assignments are only available for completion once, so they are not farmable.
-It must also be said that, even when unlocked in its entirety, the city map it is not particularly wide, but is however characterized by sufficient elements and activities.
+It must also be said that, even when unlocked in its entirety, the map of the city it is not particularly wide, but is however characterized by sufficient elements and activities.
 In this sense it could perhaps have been Do more, and further diversify the game environment would certainly not have spoiled it, on the contrary.

 Save the world growing and in style